nuoyakang/CASE1/README.md

 Some information on how this data was collected can be found at http://www.jeannicholashould.com/python-web-scraping-tutorial-for-craft-beers.html

-It’s not clear from the website if this dataset reports every single canned beer brewed in the US or not.
+It is not clear from the website if this dataset reports every single canned beer brewed in the US or not.
 To be safe, you will consider this dataset to be a sample that may contain biases.

 There are 2410 beer entries in the beer dataset which contain the following information